<< ROLE PLAYING BY PUTTING YOURSELF IN THEIR POSITION: EXAMPLE:

 If the information you've gathered from your Interest Group and others

-is consistent with your Role Playing then you are ready to move on to a
+is consistent with your Role Playing then you are ready to move on

 consideration of Strategy.